krane/krane/docs/docs/deployment.md

-# Deployment Config
+# Deployments

-Creating a deployment using Krane starts with a **single file** which contains the configuration used to create container resources.
+Krane deployments are defined in **single file** which describe the configuration used to create container resources.
+A deployment configuration gives you a predictable and declarative way to manage container workloads.

 > A common pattern is to have a `deployment.json` at the root of your project